saulrichardson/solstice/src/injestion/shared/processing/README.md

 3. Register in `text_extractor.py`

 ### Adding New Processing Steps
-1. Create new processor class
+1. Create new processor function in `text_extractors/`
-2. Implement `process()` method
+2. Add function to processor list in `text_processing.py`
-3. Add to `TextProcessingService` pipeline
+3. Test the new pipeline

 ### Custom Layout Models
 1. Train Detectron2 model